 Dear Unknown Well-Wisher,

-I also appreciate the boldness and courage it took both of you to walk up to a complete stranger and approach me, and especially that is true for the second woman who approached me as I was wailing.
-Your boldness and courage, though odd to me at the time, has often inspired me to do the same for others when I’ve seen them suffering, and to think about my own contributions to humanity.
+I also appreciate the boldness and courage it took both of you to walk up to a complete stranger and approach me, and that is especially true for the second woman who approached me as I was wailing.
+Though odd to me at the time, your boldness and courage have often inspired me to do the same for others when I’ve seen them suffering and think about my contributions to humanity.

 I was living like a refugee, as is common during divorce, and you were able to give me safe harbor, even for a small amount of time.
-It may have been nothing to you, but to me it was the world.
+It may have been nothing to you, but it was the world to me.

-In fact, I would love to meet you and be able to write a follow up to this post of meeting the unknown well-wisher and to learn more about what inspires you to do so.
+In fact, I would love to meet you and be able to write a follow-up to this post about meeting the unknown well-wisher and learning more about what inspires you to do so.

-I recently read that in Japan when something breaks, gold is put into the cracks to seal them.
-I want you to know, that although my life shattered like a vase, I re-arranged the pieces as best I could and then you sealed the cracks with gold.
-You helped me to create a beautiful mosiac with the broken pieces of my past (something I have always aspired to help others do).
+I recently read that in Japan, when something breaks, gold is put into the cracks to seal them.
+I want you to know that although my life shattered like a vase, I re-arranged the pieces as best I could and then you sealed the cracks with gold.
+You helped me to create a beautiful mosaic with the broken pieces of my past (something I have always aspired to help others do).

-You are the golden thread in my world, and I am forever grateful.
+I am forever grateful that you are the golden thread in my world.
 Words cannot express my gratitude.

 Do you have an unknown well-wisher to thank?
-Are you an unknown well-wisher and you’d like to tell your story?
-Leave me a comment below, I would love to hear what you all have to say about unknown well-wishers.
+Are you an unknown well-wisher who’d like to tell your story?
+Leave me a comment below; I would love to hear what you all have to say about unknown well-wishers.